 loading...

-Saying that it would be a challenge to remove even a small number of billboards around the state would be an understatement, especially with Minnesota's case as an example, but one that could long-term benefit the wellness of the State as a whole.
+Saying that it would be a challenge to remove even a small number of billboards around the state would be an understatement, especially in Minnesota's case, but it could lead to long-term benefits for the State's overall wellness.

 17 of the Goofiest Cannabis Store Names in Michigan